Choices and Decisions

 When you assume negative intent, you’re angry.
 If you take away that anger and assume positive intent, you will be amazed.

-Pick up the Crib Notes from Ray… great synopsis or get the book, just fill in the form or click on the book.
+Pick up the Crib Notes from Ray… great synopsis or get the book, just fill in the form.